If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 Let’s take a closer look at the common treatment options for mental health:

 This is the least intensive level of treatment.
-And it’s what most people think of when they think of when it comes to mental health care. (“Outpatient” means you’re not staying overnight in a hospital, psyche ward, or residential program.)
+And it’s what most people think of when they think of when it comes to mental health care. (“Outpatient” means you’re not staying overnight in a hospital or residential program.)

 Most often, care takes the form of weekly/monthly visits with a therapist or psychologist.
 Perhaps you’re working through anxiety, depression, or past trauma.
 Or maybe you’re looking to grow as a person and improve a relationship.
 Either way, having the support of a skilled therapist can help you on your journey.